-This site is not about how to get to the anchorages which is well described in the Clyde Cruising Club sailing directions, but about what to see and do after you have anchored or, these days increasingly and rather boringly, tied up to a mooring buoy or a pontoon.
+This site is not about how to get to the anchorages which is well described in the Clyde Cruising Club sailing directions and on the Antares Charts, but about what to see and do after you have anchored or, these days increasingly and rather boringly, tied up to a mooring buoy or a pontoon.
 So it is dedicated to those hardy folk who still leap forward to pull up the anchor while the skipper shouts encouragement, or abuse.
 Indeed, trying to combine sailing directions with what I am trying to do here is a mistake.
 The books become too big and glossy, the rocks get obscured by the pubs as it were, and they are not at all easy to fold over to the correct page, and weigh down with a winch handle in the cockpit as you enter a tricky anchorage.
 Unlike the first version of the website, here I have described the anchorages within each of the 22 areas (Gigha, Sound of Mull etc) on PDFs which contain relevant links, and they can be downloaded or printed.

 And to be sure, there is loads to see and do, unlike in the early 18th century when Daniel Defoe in his ‘Tour thro' the Whole Island of Great Britain’ wrote: “... we did not go over to those islands personally, neither was it likely any person whose business was mere curiosity and diversion, should either be at the expense, or run the risk of such a hazardous passage where there was so little worth observation to be found”.
 Not true!
-It was not until after Boswell and Johnson's famous tour in 1773 that people began to realise what treasures there were to be seen, followed by the explosion in rather up-market Highland tourism in the 19th century inspired by Walter Scott and Queen Victoria who made one of her homes in Balmoral Castle.
+However, it was not until after Boswell and Johnson's famous tour in 1773 that people began to realise what treasures there were to be seen, followed by the explosion in rather up-market Highland tourism in the 19th century inspired by Walter Scott and Queen Victoria who made one of her homes in Balmoral Castle.

 It is indeed odd how sometimes when I was sitting aboard Calypso, our Contessa 32, and since 2010 Pickle our Rustler 36, I catch myself imagining there is a time difference between the west coast of Scotland and the rest of the country, so much so that I wonder what the time is back at home in Edinburgh.
 This must be to do with the other-worldness of the West Coast, or maybe because to me it has so often been associated with holidays in distant Scotland when I lived in land-locked Oxford.
 Indeed, a weekend on the boat still feels like a holiday.
 Amazingly much of what I describe on this website is physically connected to England by road and rail, you could walk it from London if you had the time.
 And yet England feels very far away.